On the role of leptonic CPV phases in cLFV observables: cLFV observables: decays and transitions

 \subsection{cLFV searches: current status and future prospects}

 As extensively argued, the observation of one (or several) cLFV processes would be a clear signal of physics beyond the SM.
 Currently, there is a vast world-wide array of dedicated experiments and searches, at different energy scales, aiming at discovering such transitions.
-In Table~\ref{tab:cLFVdata} we list current experimental bounds and future sensitivities for the observables considered in this work.
+In Table~\ref{tab:cLFVdata} we list current experimental bounds and future sensitivities\footnote{Note that for the Mu3e experiment~\cite{Blondel:2013ia} we display a second more optimistic future sensitivity, reflecting the potential of having a very high intensity muon beam available; in our analysis we use the latter (optimal) sensitivity.} for the observables considered in this work.